Career Timeline of Terry McLaurin: Major Achievements and Milestones

 How Terry McLaurin built a successful career.
 Explore key moments that defined the journey.

 Terry McLaurin is a professional American football wide receiver currently playing for the Washington Commanders in the NFL.
-A former Ohio State Buckeye, McLaurin was drafted in the third round in 2019.
-He holds the Commanders' team record for the most touchdown catches in a season, having achieved 13 in 2024, and has been recognized as a second-team All-Pro.
+He played college football at Ohio State.
+Drafted by Washington in the third round of the 2019 NFL draft, McLaurin has become a key player for the Commanders.
+In 2024, he set a team record for most touchdown catches in a season with 13 and was named second-team All-Pro.

 On June 6, 2019, Terry McLaurin signed his four-year rookie contract with the Washington Redskins.

-In 2019, Terry McLaurin made his NFL debut in the opening game against the Philadelphia Eagles, recording five receptions for 125 yards and a 69-yard touchdown.
-He then became the first player in league history to catch at least five passes and a touchdown in his first three career games.
+In 2019, Terry McLaurin made his NFL debut in Week 1 against the Philadelphia Eagles, recording five receptions for 125 yards and a 69-yard touchdown.
+He became the first player in league history to catch at least five passes and a touchdown in each of his first three career games.

 In 2019, Terry McLaurin was selected by Washington in the third round of the NFL draft.